 First, Juniper Level Botanic Garden actively promotes and preserves botanic diversity by bridging the gap between botany and horticulture through plant study, identification, educational outreach, global plant exploration, and by selecting, breeding, and propagating new and little-known perennials to share with plant researchers, botanic gardens, and gardeners around the world.

-At the Center for Mindfulness and Nonduality, we use simple methods to loosen the grip of knowing while realizing there is not a personal self that is making choices.
-We notice awareness/presence, as it is using open-hearted meditative inquiry, an attitude of not-knowing, silence, walking meditations, and community, just to name a few.
-We welcome what is appearing regardless of the texture.
+Simple methods are used to loosen the grip of knowing while realizing there is not a personal self that is making choices.
+Noticing presence, as it is, using open-hearted meditative inquiry, an attitude of not-knowing, silence, walking meditations, and community, acknowledge and embrace what is appearing regardless of the texture.

-Your tax-deductible gifts to Juniper Level Botanic Garden, through our not-for-profit endowment fund are encouraged to preserve the gardens for future generations to enjoy as a place for spiritual contemplation, plant, and medical research, plant exploration, horticultural and philosophical un-learning, and community.
+Tax-deductible gifts to Juniper Level Botanic Garden, through a not-for-profit endowment fund at North Carolina State University are encouraged to preserve the gardens for future generations to enjoy as a place for spiritual contemplation, plant and medical research, plant exploration, horticultural and philosophical un-learning and community.